christian-schlichtherle/neuron-di/README.md

 Neuron DI is a tiny library for dependency injection (DI) in Java and Scala which helps you structure your application or library code with ease, whether it's small or large.
-It takes a radically different approach to the problem of DI than any [JSR 330] based framework like [Spring, Guice etc](http://javax-inject.github.io/javax-inject/).
+It takes a complementary approach to DI compared to any [JSR 330] based framework like [Spring, Guice etc](http://javax-inject.github.io/javax-inject/).

 ## Features